MichaelDigi/Team-Profile-Generator/README.md

   - [Questions](#questions)

   ## Installation
-  clone repo to your machine
+  clone repo to your machine and make sure you have node installed

   ## Usage
   * Step 1